Investment vs avoided cost

 ROI

-Annual penetration testing identifies exploitable issues before adversaries do.
-The IBM saving figure is conservative because the true value is probabilistic, an unprevented breach simply doesn't appear in the dataset.
-Higher value when paired with continuous external attack-surface monitoring.
+Penetration testing and red-teaming identify exploitable issues before adversaries do (-$184K in IBM's 2025 factor analysis).
+The figure is conservative because the true value is probabilistic, an unprevented breach simply doesn't appear in the dataset.
+Higher value when paired with continuous attack-surface monitoring.

 Implementation checklist